-The condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements statements.
-In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of March 31, 2020, its results of operations and comprehensive loss for the three months ended March 31, 2020 and 2019, its cash flows for the three months ended March 31, 2020 and 2019, and its statements of changes in stockholders' equity for the three months ended March 31, 2020 and 2019.
+The condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements.
+In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of September 30, 2020, its results of operations and comprehensive loss for the three and nine months ended September 30, 2020 and 2019, its cash flows for the nine months ended September 30, 2020 and 2019, and its statements of changes in stockholders' equity for the three and nine months ended September 30, 2020 and 2019.
 The consolidated balance sheet at December 31, 2019 was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The results for the three months ended March 31, 2020 are not necessarily indicative of the results for the year ending December 31, 2020, or for any future period.
+The results for the three and nine months ended September 30, 2020 are not necessarily indicative of the results for the year ending December 31, 2020, or for any future period.